University Career Fair Days FAQ

 The Career Fair is for all students in all majors!
 Although some employers are looking for students with specific majors, many companies are looking for students from any field.
 You can review the database of participating organizations to determine which employers are interested in students in your major.

 Come one or both days, according to your career interests.
-The first day—General Interest Day—is primarily for non-technical career interests and the second day is geared toward Engineering and Technical interests.
+The first day is geared toward Engineering and Technical interests and the second day—General Interest Day—is primarily for non-technical career interests.

 The Career Fair offers an informal setting in which you can: